The Roses - Benedict Cumberbatch Premiere Interview

 Shadow Force

-Looking to watch 'Daniël' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or view the Erik Terpstra-directed movie via subscription can be confusing, so we here at Moviefone want to take the pressure off.
+Can’t wait to see 'Daniël' right from your couch?
+Tracking down a streaming service to buy, rent, download, or watch the Erik Terpstra-directed movie via subscription can be challenging, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Daniël' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Daniël' right now, here are some specifics about the comedy flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Daniël' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'Daniël' right now, here are some particulars about the comedy flick.

-Released , 'Daniël' stars Peter Schaapman, Sylvia de Leur, Bob de Lange, André van den Heuvel The movie has a runtime of about 1 hr 24 min, and received a user score of 35 (out of 100) on TMDb, which assembled reviews from 2 experienced users.
+Daniël starring Peter Schaapman, Sylvia de Leur, Bob de Lange, André van den Heuvel has a Not Rated rating, a runtime of about 1 hr 24 min, and a scheduled release date of .

-What, so now you want to know what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "After a year's trip around the world, twenty-year-old Daniël comes home where a surprise awaits him.
 In his absence, his boring bourgeois parents have become completely captivated by the sexual revolution.
 In their new trendy clothes and their 'groovy' white interior, they make sexual freedom a mockery.
 This upsets Daniël so much that he flees again.
 This time to the 'peaceful, unspoilt countryside'.
 Disillusionment awaits him there too.
 Frustrations and sexual obsessions appear to be just as intense there as in the big city." .